Factsheet: Managing Disputes About Medical Treatment Decision-Making

 - If a dispute cannot be resolved, what legal avenues are available

 - The role of Public Advocates and Public Guardians, tribunals and courts in medical treatment disputes

 As a person nears the end of their life, disagreements sometimes occur about their medical treatment.
 In aged care, these disputes generally arise when there is disagreement between an aged care worker (or health professional) and a person (or, if the person lacks capacity, their family or substitute decision-maker) about a medical treatment decision.

 - An aged care worker believes a resident’s family or substitute decision-maker is making treatment decisions contrary to the resident’s preferences or best interests.

 - Conflict with residents or families about types and doses of medication.

 - Disputes about hospital transfers, or when medical treatment should be provided.

-- Disputes about provision of palliative medication or care.
+- Disputes about provision of pain and symptom relief.

-- Demands from families for treatment to be provided, even if it would be futile or non-beneficial for the person.
+- Requests from families for treatment to be provided, even if it would be futile or non-beneficial for the person.

 Managing disputes in aged care

 Communication about treatment